ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/846d0fcd-6f12-49b3-b8c9-bb4f34bb2a29)

-The image above shows Everyone has been granted permission to make changes to osTicket system. to do this, I navigated to the c:drive,inetpub\wwwroot\osTicket\include\ost-config.php > properties> secuirty.I remove inheritance and then add new permission.
-In the Principal window, I chose Everyone, then select Full Control,then ok to apply the changes.
+To grant everyone permission to make changes to the osTicket system I follow these steps:

+File explorer >

+*C:\inetpub\wwwroot\osTicket\include*

+Located the file ost-sampleconfig.php right click and rename it to ost-config.php.

+Right-clicked the file and selected Properties.

+Opened the Security tab and clicked Advanced.

+Disabled inherited permissions by selecting Disable inheritance.

+Added a new permission entry.

+In the Principal field, selected Everyone.

+Assigned Full Control permissions.

+Clicked OK and applied the changes.

+Giving access to everyone is not permitted in the real world for security reasons.

 <br />
 </p>